slacktracer/mercurius/README.md

         >
     </script>

+Put mercurius in your main module dependencies and configure the template url (the path to mercurius.html):

+    angular
+        .module('demo', [
+            'ngAnimate',
+            'ngSanitize',
+            'mercurius'
+        ])
+        .config(function config(mercuriusProvider) {
+            mercuriusProvider.configuration.notifier.templateUrl = 'js/modules/mercurius/mercurius.html';
+        })

-Then you'll inject th mercurius service wherever you need it, like in the provided demo:
+Then you'll inject the mercurius service wherever you need it, like in the provided demo:

 ```javascript
 .controller('demo', function demoController($scope, random, mercurius) {